She's a

 as urine flowed bright brown

-and down the bowl it flowed,
+down the bowl it flowed,

 flushed clockwise on a journey